Raseelp/glint/README.md

 With an intuitive interface, Glint makes it easy to share moments, set themes, and participate in fun daily challenges with your loved ones.
 Whether you're separated by miles or just a few blocks away, Glint brings people closer together by turning ordinary moments into meaningful memories.

-# //NOTE:SINCE THIS IS NOT A COMPLETLY OPENED PROJECT,I WOULD HAVE TO ADD U AS A TEST USER SO,IF YOU ARE INTRESTED IN DOWNLOADING AND BEING A PLAYTESTER YOU CAN CONTACT ME THROUGH MY EMAIL raseelp321@gmail.com,EVN THOUGH ITS A WORKING PROTOTYPE ALMOST 90% OF THE FEATURES THAT SAID BELOW ARE COMPLETED,BUT THE DESIGN IS VERY BASIC,IF YOU WANNA CHECK IT OUT,CONTACT ME...
+# //NOTE:SINCE THIS IS NOT A PUBLISHED PROJECT,I WOULD HAVE TO ADD U AS A TEST USER SO,IF YOU ARE INTRESTED IN DOWNLOADING AND BEING A TESTER YOU CAN CONTACT ME THROUGH MY EMAIL raseelp321@gmail.com,EVN THOUGH ITS A WORKING PROTOTYPE ALMOST 90% OF THE FEATURES THAT SAID BELOW ARE COMPLETED,BUT THE DESIGN IS VERY BASIC,IF YOU WANNA CHECK IT OUT,CONTACT ME...